 Kevin Konecky is a TBC consulting associate with over 16 years of automotive Energy Storage System engineering experience.

-Dr. Daniel Doughty provides independent expert consulting services for a wide range of battery safety issues, including failure analysis, test method development, interpretation of test results.
-He has also served as expert witness, and forensic consulting.
+Dr. Daniel Doughty provides independent expert consulting services addressing a wide range of battery safety issues, including failure analysis, test method development, interpretation of test results.
+He has also served as expert witness, and offered forensic consulting.

 Prof. Martin Winter is the director Muenster Electrochemical Energy Technology (MEET)—the largest battery R&D institute in Europe—and an active consultant for industry and governments.

 Since 1996, Total Battery Consulting (TBC) has provided consultation and multi-client industry reports in the field of energy-storage development, application, and market, with particular emphasis on the advanced automotive battery market.
 TBC’s 300+ clients range from some of the world’s largest automotive materials and battery producers to fast-moving, innovative Silicon-Valley startups and also include financial institutions and government agencies.
 Dr. Menahem Anderman, founder and president of TBC, provides expert, independent consulting services for a wide range of battery issues including power source technology assessment and product development, application, and usage.
 In 2000, Dr. Anderman also founded the premier international event in the industry: the Advanced Automotive Battery Conference (AABC), which he has chaired ever since.

 The objective of Total Battery Consulting is to make information available to industry professionals around the world to help them focus their financial and human resources on the most technologically viable and economically affordable solutions for the needs of automotive energy-storage industry.

 “PolyPlus Battery Company has used Dr. Anderman's services over the past several years and we have always found Menahem to be efficient and competent in his approach to technical problems, and highly informed on new developments in the battery community.
 I recommend his services without reservation.”